-The 2021 Recipients of the HealthImpact DAISY Nurse Leader Award in Policy
+The 2023 Recipients of the HealthImpact DAISY Nurse Leader Award in Policy

 HealthImpact and The DAISY Foundation™ have announced the recipients of their DAISY Nurse Leader Awards in Policy.
 This award honors nurses whose work in policy advances compassionate care that improves the health of populations.
-Four individuals were selected by a national panel of healthcare policy experts.
+Five individuals were selected by a national panel of healthcare policy experts.

 INDIVIDUAL RECIPIENTS